kool-dev/kool/docs/05-Commands-Reference/kool-cloud-help.md

 ```
       --domain string        Environment domain name to deploy to
-      --token string         Token to authenticate with Kool Cloud API
+      --token string         Token to authenticate with Kool.dev Cloud API
       --verbose              Increases output verbosity
   -w, --working_dir string   Changes the working directory for the command
 ```

 ### SEE ALSO

-* [kool cloud](kool_cloud)	 - Interact with Kool Cloud and manage your deployments.
+* [kool cloud](kool_cloud)	 - Interact with Kool.dev Cloud and manage your deployments.